zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 >
 > Encapsed strings MAY be used instead of concatenating strings.
 When
 > concatenating strings, there MUST be a single whitespace before and after the
 > concatenation operator.
-The concatenation operator MAY NOT be the at the end
+The concatenation operator MUST NOT be the at the end
 > of a line.
+If multi-line concatenation is used there MUST be an indent of 4
+> spaces.

 ```php
 <?php